tpatterson1996/lcc-metadata-manual/record/main/keywords-tab.md

 ### **Custom Thesaurus **

+A custom thesaurus can contain any keywords you would like to add to your record.
 It is recommended that you use a custom thesaurus only for keywords that are not available in a pre-populated lists.
 For example, If a certain end user type is not available in the LCC End User Types thesaurus, you can add the type using the Custom thesaurus.
-However, you can add a Custom thesaurus for any terms that you see fit.

 ---